 The Best LLM Alternative: Open-Source & Self-Hosted Models

 If your project truly requires generative capabilities, the open-source ecosystem is producing models that directly compete with the best proprietary systems.
-Here are some of the latest and greatest options:
+In May 2026 alone, five frontier-class open-weight LLMs shipped: Meta’s Llama 4, Alibaba’s Qwen 3.5, DeepSeek V4, Google’s Gemma 4, and Mistral Medium 3.5.

 | Model | Key Strengths | Common Use Cases |